-You can see the Activities tab in Figure 8-9.
+You can see the Activities tab in Figure 8-7.

+Figure 8-7: The Activities tab.

 You can filter your activities so that only certain activities show on the Activities tab.
-Your choices include
+Your choices include dates range, activity type and priority, users, as well as private, timeless, cleared, and Outlook activities.